danbev/learning-ai/notes/rnn.md

                             w₂
 ```
 Notice that the output from y1 can go both forward towards the output, but it
+can also loop back and go through a matrix multiplication with weights, and then
-can also loop back to the addition of the bias of the previous step.
+to  the addition of the bias of the previous step.

 Lets look at a concrete example to visialize this better:
 ```
-inputs [yesterdays value, todays value, tomorrows value ?] inputs [0, 0]
+inputs [yesterdays value, todays value, tomorrows value, ?] inputs [0, 0]
         |
 +-------+